Ÿ

 is a Latin script character composed of the letter y and the diaeresis diacritical mark.
 (An uppercase form, Ÿ, has a codepoint in some coding schemes (including Unicode) but is not known to be used in any orthography.)

 Usage

-French

 It occurs in French as a variant of ï in a few proper nouns, as in the name of the Parisian suburb of L'Haÿ-les-Roses (/fr/) and in the surname of the house of Croÿ /[kʁu.i]/.

-Hungarian
+As with other French vowels with a diaresis, the ÿ indicates the second of two vowels in hiatus.

-It occurs in a few Hungarian names as well, such as Lajos Méhelÿ and Margit Danÿ.
+It occurs in a few Hungarian proper nouns as well, such as Lajos Méhelÿ and Margit Danÿ.
+It also functions as a diaresis, but shows that the ÿ is pronounced as separate i instead of being the second letter in the Hungarian digraphs gy, ly, ny and ty.

-Tlingit